vedraut/MNGTESTCASE/README.md

 Question 7
 Uploaded Repository to GITHUB.
 Gitignore done after commiting the solution if it is required will create a new repository please let me know if neccessary.

+ALSO PLEASE IGNORE THE TESTCASE.APP due to time constraint was not able to complete the UI for the RestAPI